 John Anderson of DeSmet, Class 4:

-The variation of rain within the island surprised me.
-What also surprised me was the shipping of feeder cattle to the mainland vs feeding the cattle in Hawaii.
-I know they don’t have a grain feed supply but the shipping cost of cattle is substantial.
+the cattle in Hawaii.
+I know they don’t have a grain feed supply but the

 Terry Jaspers of Sisseton, Class 3: